-Under the general direction of the Campus Vice President, the Associate Dean for Academic and Student Services is responsible for the daily operations of the campus including quality of academic offerings, quality of support functions for students and direction and oversight of staff.
-General oversight of the delivery of the range of services that provide support and guidance to students in completing their academic goals and that further the mission of the college.
+Under the general direction of the Campus Vice President, the Associate Dean for Academic and Student Services is responsible for the delivery of services that provide support and guidance to students in accessing and successfully completing their academic goals.
+Creates and implements policies and system that fulfill the mission of the campus.

-This position oversees faculty and staff, curricula, assessment outcomes and evaluation of student learning; ensures the delivery of all student affairs functions; coordinates degree and certificate programs with Academic Affairs; supervises related budgets.
-The Associate Dean will serve as the Campus Vice President in their absence.
+This position oversees faculty and staff, curricula, assessment outcomes and evaluation of student learning; coordinates degree and certificate programs with Academic Affairs; administers and evaluates faculty workload; develops and manages related budgets.
+The Associate Dean may serve as Campus Dean in his or her absence.

 The position also works on projects across the college and must possess the knowledge and interpersonal skills to work collaboratively with students, administrators, faculty, facilities professionals and partnering agencies.
-Colorado Mountain College and its campuses provide wraparound services for students with varying levels of academic preparedness, and finding ways to continually improve those services using researched models are a key competencies of the position.
+The campus provides wraparound services for students with varying levels of academic preparedness, and finding ways to continually improve those services using researched models is a key competency of the position.

 View/download job description including hiring salary range: Associate Dean of Academic and Student Services